 Regarding credit risk, for the stress testing exercise, the current IFRS 9 impairment methodology for estimation of probability of default was used in order to obtain stressed values.
 The PD curve is obtained by forecasting the shift between the TTC and PIT matrices, driven by the current economic position and forecasted macroeconomic variables.
-The EBA adverse macroeconomic GDP stress scenarios were used for Romania in order to build stressed PD curves.
+The EBA adverse inflation and unemployment rates stress scenarios were used for Romania in order to build stressed PD curves.